LivePersonInc/developer-center/_exclude/1-CreateANewBot.md

 Statement interactions (Text, Image, Audio, and Video) are for displaying content to the user, without listening for a user response.
 Once the statement is displayed, the conversation flow moves on to whatever is next in the dialog.
 (You can learn more about interactions [here](conversation-builder-interactions-interaction-basics.html).)

-Let’s see the interactions in action!
+Let’s see the interactions in action:

 1. Click the Preview icon <img style="width:35px" src="img/ConvoBuilder/helloworld/messaging_client_icon.png"> in the lower-right corner.